Android Sliding Menu using Navigation Drawer

 7. We need one more drawable xml for rounde corner background for the

 counter value.
 So create a xml file named counter_bg.xml under res ⇒ drawable.
-If you want to know how to add a rounded corner border layout,

 you can learn from How to add Rounded Corner borders to Android Layout